 I was recently tipped off to one of the most unbelievable travel tricks ever.
 In this day and age of insane security, invasive procedures and removal of freedoms, here’s a bright ray of sunshine.
 With an unintentional loophole (maybe intentional with some of the drinking habits in Congress), you have the freedom to take the alcohol (or non-alcohol) of your choice on your flight with you.

 I first had a discussion with a TSA supervisor about this a couple of months back.
 My clarifying question was in regards to the 1 qt bag of liquids you are allowed to take through security.
-The rule is that you can take as many containers (less than 3 oz each) that you can fit in a 1 qt Ziploc style bag.
+The rule is that you can take as many containers that are less than 100ml (~3 oz) each that you can fit in a 1 qt Ziploc style bag.
 I then specifically asked if alcohol was allowed.
 The answer was a resounding “Yes!”
 In fact, he was enthusiastic about it.

 To test this, I waited until Amy and I took a recent trip to Vegas.
 I drove to the Missouri border liquor store, Macadoodles, and purchased ten 50 ml bottles of liquor.
 Arkansas liquor stores don’t offer the tiny buggers.
 They were $2.50 each, compared with $7 each on American flights.
-I decided to fore-go my Listerine and cologne and was able to fit all ten bottles in my liquid bag.
+I decided to fore-go my Listerine and cologne and put some of the bottles in my liquid bag.

-I then moved through the scanner, collected my computer, shoes and 500 ml of fun.
+I then moved through the scanner, collected my computer, shoes and mini bottles of fun.
 I asked another Agent if I could take photos and he gave me permission.

 So, there you have it.
-At least for now, you are allowed to take bottles of alcohol that are 3 oz or less through security, as long as they fit in your 1 qt bag.
-You are also allowed to pull them out and drink them on the plane, as Amy and I proved a short while later.
+At least for now, you are allowed to take bottles of alcohol that are 100ml (~3 oz) or less through security, as long as they fit in your 1 qt bag.

 Some quick tips: